VOLTTRON/volttron/docs/source/devguides/deployment/Deployment-Options.rst

 Systemd
 -------

-An example service file ``scripts/admin/volttron.service`` for systemd cas be used as a starting point for setting up VOLTTRON as a service.
+An example service file ``scripts/admin/volttron.service`` for systemd can be used as a starting point for setting up VOLTTRON as a service.
 Note that as this will redirect all the output that would be going to stdout - to the syslog.
 This can be accessed using journalctl.
 For systems that run all the time or have a high level of debugging turned on, we recommend checking the system's